Get words on the page in your qualitative PhD - and know they’re good enough to send

-This stage of a PhD demands more than effort.
+This stage of a PhD requires structure.

 The Problem